f2pwn/f2linkdisc/README.md

 Press the circle button.

-DJMAX Portable Black Square Link Disc to DJ Max Portable Clazziquai Edition:
+DJMAX Portable™ Black Square Link Disc to DJ Max Portable™ Clazziquai Edition:

 In your PS Vita™ LiveArea™, click on the f2linkdisc: DMPBS->DMPCE bubble.
 In DJMAX Portable Black Square's menu, head to Link Disc, press the circle button.